rfong/nanoprint/text_format/README.md

 tiny utils for formatting tiny plaintext for tiny printers

-See `update_drill_docs.sh` for a usage example of formatting a CSV file into a wrapped tiny table.
+See `update_docs.sh` for usage examples of formatting CSV files into wrapped tiny tables.

 # Printing